-Whichever device you rely on for your daily tasks, NordVPN and PIA will probably have apps for it.
-PIA's major advantage is the higher number of simultaneous connections, which means that it's usable on more devices.
+Whichever device you rely on for your daily tasks, NordVPN and PIA will probably have apps for any of them.
+Both providers support various operating systems (OS), browser extensions, and other software.

 UI-wise, there won't be a huge difference between Android and iOS apps.
 This applies to NordVPN and PIA.
 Both clients are also taking inspiration from their desktop counterparts.

 On mobile, PIA's apps are trying to combine minimalism with abundant connection information.
-Unlike desktop, the apps have less space, which leads to some odd design choices.
-For example, they have a Network Management button, which displays a router icon and has no explanation of what it does.
-It's their Trusted WiFi feature, but I had to go to community forums to find this out.
+Unlike desktop, the apps have less space, which leads to some odd design choices that make it difficult to figure some features out.

 Both service providers have added a possibility to switch apps from dark to light mode.
 So, they will nicely fit along with your other apps if you're using a system-wide setting.